 According to the American Cancer Society, more than 10,500 cases of soft tissue sarcoma, or 2% of all cancers, are diagnosed in the United States each year.
 Slightly more than half of these are in males.

 Sarcomas can start anywhere in the body.
 Typically, they develop in the soft tissues that surround, connect or support the body’s structure and organs.
 This includes muscles, joints, tendons, fat, blood vessels, nerves and tissues.
 They also can begin in the body’s organs.

-Some soft-tissue tumors, such as lipomas and hemangiomas, are benign (not cancer), and others are malignant (cancer) and are called soft tissue sarcomas.
+Some soft-tissue tumors, such as lipomas and hemangiomas, are benign (not cancer).
+Others are malignant (cancer) and are called soft tissue sarcomas.
 There are more than 30 types of sarcoma, making each extremely rare.
 Sarcomas are classified into groups that have similar types of cancer cells and symptoms.
 They usually are named for the type of tissue where they start.
 Sarcomas within a classification often are treated the same way.